MicrosoftDocs/cpp-docs/docs/windows/resource-editors.md

 ### To edit the properties of a resource

 1. In [Resource View](../windows/resource-view-window.md), right-click the resource you want to edit and choose **Properties** from the shortcut menu.

-   > [!NOTE]
-   > If your project doesn't already contain an .rc file, please see [Creating a New Resource Script File](../windows/how-to-create-a-resource-script-file.md).

 1. In the [Properties window](/visualstudio/ide/reference/properties-window), change the properties of your resource.